 During your pregnancy, your body will go through a variety of changes to accommodate your new baby.

 While it’s exciting to see your baby growing, you may find some of these changes uncomfortable or unpleasant.
-Some women may experience gastrointestinal symptoms, joint and back pain and other pregnancy related symptoms.

 “Every woman is unique, so you may experience some changes, while another woman’s pregnancy will be completely different,” says Catherine Buerchner, MD, an OB-GYN at Scripps Clinic Carmel Valley.
 “Let your doctor know about your discomforts and any concerns you might have.”